 Raffles & Auction Fundraising Ideas

-Raffles & auctions are classic ways to raise funds at your charity event and relatively easy to organize.
+Raffles and auctions are classic ways to raise funds at your charity event and are relatively easy to organize.
+Even better, they are great options for virtual fundraising during COVID-19.
 Add fun twists to attract more donors and keep people engaged and having fun at your event.
 Learn how to run a raffle fundraiser and solicit an in-kind donation for your event.

 - Mystery Box Raffle: Put together a mystery box of goods and sell tickets.
-Winner takes all!
+The winner takes all!

 - Cash Prize Raffle: Offer different cash prizes that people can win.
 The more tickets people buy, the better the chance of winning!

 - New Car Raffle: A raffle for a new car will often draw in a very large amount of people because it appeals to everyone.
-Sell tickets for $100 apiece, or more!
+Sell tickets for $100 or even more!

 - Services Auction: Partner with local businesses that will offer an in-kind donation of their services.
-Auction off their services and the businesses get free advertising, and you raise money for your charity.
+Auction off their services, businesses get free advertising, and you raise money for your charity.

 - Themed Gift Basket Auction: Put together themed gift baskets to auction, like a grilling basket, beach party basket – even a holiday gift basket will work.